6 Things to do with Washi Tape

 On notebook: mt slim deco series – deco f

 mt ex – goldfish from the 2017 fall series

 And that’s all I have for you today.
-If you enjoyed this post and would like more posts about stationery / washi tape, do leave a comment down below.
-If you have any questions, I’d love to hear them as well.
+I hope you enjoyed this post and would like more posts about stationery / more washi tape tutorials!
+Do leave a comment down below.

 If you want to check out some of mt’s tapes, here is their 2018 catalogue.